w3f/w3f-education/docs/Rust/section2/safe-math.md

 ```

 Typically, it is better to use something like `checked` to ensure the state of the calculation.
-Saturating calculations can be used if one is very sure that something won't overflow, but does not
+Saturating calculations can be used if one is very sure that something won't overflow, but wants to
-want to introduce the notion of any potential-panic or wrapping behavior.
+avoid introducing the notion of any potential-panic or wrapping behavior.

 ## Currency Math

-At the most fundamental level, currency math involves simply using base 10 numbers versus floating
+At the most fundamental level, currency math involves simply using base 10 versus floating point
-point numbers.
-They allow for the most versatile and familiar method of arithmetic to represent
+numbers to avoid unexpected behavior.
+Let's see how `sp_arithmatic`, a library within Substrate,
-parts of a whole without the use of a floating point primitive.
+provides some of this functionality:

 ### Using 'PerThing' - `Percent`

-`sp_arithmetic` contains a trait called `PerThing`, which allows for a custom type to be implemented
+`sp_arithmetic` contains a trait called `PerThing`, allowing a custom type to be implemented
 specifically for fixed point arithmetic.
 One example is `Percent`, which implements `PerThing`, and
 allows for percentages to be calculated safely: